ascent-technologies/ascent-styleguide/python.md

 # not acceptable
 r = pd.read_csv('example.csv')
 ```
-* However, certain established shorthand variables are acceptable, particularly if they are used in the library's documentation as well, such as `df` for DataFrame or `r` for a Requests object.
+* However, certain established shorthand variables are acceptable, particularly if they are used in the library's documentation as well (such as `df` for DataFrame or `r` for a Requests object).
 * Functions should use lowercase snake case:

 ```python